HOW DO I?

 The Monterey County Health Department exists to enhance, protect and improve the health of the people in Monterey County.
 To accomplish this, the Department provides a wide variety of health-related services in the areas of public health, environmental health, behavioral health and clinic services.

-Ensure access to culturally and linguistically appropriate, customer friendly services
+Ensure access to culturally and linguistically appropriate, customer friendly, quality health services

 Our Core Values